- Institutional and Programmatic Accreditation

 Medical and clinical laboratory technician

-Not Sure This Degree Is Right for You?
+Not Sure If the Medical Laboratory Technologist Program Is Right for You?

 National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

-The Medical Laboratory Technician Associate's degree program at the Lake Elmo/Woodbury, Moorhead and St. Cloud campuses in Minnesota and Green Bay campus in Wisconsin is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The Medical Laboratory Technician Associate's degree program at the Lake Elmo/Woodbury campus in Minnesota is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 National Accrediting Agency for Clinical Laboratory Sciences